tkchafin/scripts/README.md

-makePopArt.py		: Python program to make inputs for PopArt (haplotype network program) from FASTA makeSAMOVA.pl		: Makes inputs for SAMOVA given FASTA and coordinates, with automatic clustering by distance nremover.pl		: My version of Steve Mussmann's nremover script, for filtering DNA alignments parallelMB.pl		: For running batches of MrBayes on a cluster, in parallel per locus phylip2bgc.pl		: Converts PHYLIP alignment to inputs for BGC (inference of Bayesian Genomic CLines) phylip2biNumNex.py	: Converts PHYLIP to bi-allelic numerically coded NEXUS for PhyloNet's MLE_BiMarkers phylip2introgress.pl	: Converts PHYLIP to inputs for R package INTROGRESS (introgession analyses) phylip2nexus.pl		: Converts PHYLIP to NEXUS phylip2structure.pl	: Converts PHYLIP alignment of SNPs to inputs for STRUCTURE pyrad2fasta.pl		: Extracts genewise alignments from pyRAD .loci format, and writes FASTA for each seq2structure.pl	: I assume somehow different than phylip2structure, I don't remember honestly
+makePopArt.py		: Python program to make inputs for PopArt (haplotype network program) from FASTA makeSAMOVA.pl		: Makes inputs for SAMOVA given FASTA and coordinates, with automatic clustering by distance nremover.pl		: My version of Steve Mussmann's nremover script, for filtering DNA alignments parallelMB.pl		: For running batches of MrBayes on a cluster, in parallel per locus phylip2bgc.pl		: Converts PHYLIP alignment to inputs for BGC (inference of Bayesian Genomic CLines) phylip2biNumNex.py	: Converts PHYLIP to bi-allelic numerically coded NEXUS for PhyloNet's MLE_BiMarkers phylip2introgress.pl	: Converts PHYLIP to inputs for R package INTROGRESS (introgession analyses) phylip2newhybrids.pl	: Creates inputs for NewHybrids, with missing data filters built in phylip2nexus.pl		: Converts PHYLIP to NEXUS phylip2structure.pl	: Converts PHYLIP alignment of SNPs to inputs for STRUCTURE pyrad2fasta.pl		: Extracts genewise alignments from pyRAD .loci format, and writes FASTA for each seq2structure.pl	: I assume somehow different than phylip2structure, I don't remember honestly